stimulsoft/Reports.JS/README.md

 npm install stimulsoft-reports-js
 ```

-# How to load and save the report
+# How to load and save a report
 Create index.js file in the folder, and add the required code:
 ```js
 // Stimulsoft reports module loading